orchetect/PListKit/README.md

 // delete a key
 pl.root.string(key: "String").value = nil

-// delete a dictionary or array and all of its contents, in the same fashion pl.root.array(key: "Array").value = nil pl.root.dict(key: "Dict").value = nil
+// delete a dictionary or array and all of its contents pl.root.array(key: "Array").value = nil pl.root.dict(key: "Dict").value = nil
 ```